openforcefield/qca-dataset-submission/STANDARDS.md

     `"OpenFF <descriptive and uniquely-identifying name> v<version number>"`

+  Where the words in the dataset should be separated by spaces.

-- The first submission of a dataset will have a version `"v3.0"`
+- The first submission of a dataset will have a version `"v4.0"`

 * The major version shall indicate the STANDARDS that the dataset conforms to.
 Datasets which are not intended to conform to any STANDARDS should start with 0, e.g. `"v0.1"`.